 Sexual abuse happens when a child is forced to commit a sexual act.
-It also includes fondling a child’s genitals or making a child touch someone else’s genitals, telling a child dirty jokes or stories, forcing a child to undress.
+It also includes fondling a child’s genitals or making a child touch someone else’s genitals, telling a child dirty jokes or stories, and forcing a child to undress.
 It is a very disturbing fact that most of the time it is discovered that the culprits are someone from the family or close relatives who commits such a heinous act with the child at such a tender age.

-Bullying is a cruel, aggressive, and oppressive behavior usually carried out over a period of time.
+Bullying is a cruel, aggressive, and oppressive behaviour usually carried out over a period of time.
 It can be physical, like hitting or pushing someone, or verbal or emotional threats and intimidation.
 It s very distressing for a child to bear it.

-Above mentioned are few causes which are prevalent causes to trigger a Mental Disorder of any form in a child in the long run.
+Above mentioned are a few causes which are prevalent causes to trigger a Mental Disorder of any form in a child in the long run.
 It can cause long-term emotional damage as well as physical scars.
-Victims are likely to feel humiliated and powerless, resulting in lower self-esteem, no self-confidence, low self-worth, and their studies may be disrupted as well.
+Victims are likely to feel humiliated and powerless, resulting in lower self-esteem, no self-confidence, and low self-worth, and their studies may be disrupted as well.

 10 Ways To Nurture Your Child’s Mental Health